Some thoughts about better aging – and maybe gaining A FEW years

-Others are convinced that human beings can even become immortal (how scary is that? – Imagine our planet which already is overcrowded!).
-Big efforts are undertaken to identify new means to extend our life span and keep us away from aging – a very lucrative industry, in particular in light of the fact that most European countries are aging fast and populations are shrinking.
-And not to talk about the fact that almost everyone wants to look and appear younger.
-I also believe that 80 or 85 is not yet the last word when it comes to our possible average age – but it will be key of HOW we age and how our quality of life will be when being old.
+Scientifics undertake many efforts to identify new means to extend our life span and keep us away from aging – a very lucrative industry.
+Some scientists say we could easily reach an average age of 120 years.
+Others are convinced that human beings can become immortal (how scary is that? – Imagine our planet, which is already overcrowded!).
+In particular, most European countries are aging fast, and populations are shrinking.
+And not to mention that almost everyone wants to look and appear younger.
+I also believe that 80 or 85 is not yet the last word for our possible average age.
+It will be essential to HOW we age and how our quality of life will be when being old.

-A clear NO to both.
-A surgery is not something we should do voluntarily.
+A definite NO to both.
+Surgery is not something we should do voluntarily.
 It is no fun.
-And botox is a manipulation of your face – and noone knows yet the long-term effects.
+And botox is a manipulation of your face – and no one knows the long-term effects yet.
 Hands off!
-Have a look at www.facebook.com/GurmukhKaurKhalsa - a wonderful and very wise 72 years old yoga teacher in the US.
-She says that botox paralyses your pituitary gland and rather recommends "to get up early, listen to birds meditate and be happy" – maybe that's the way to go?
+Look at Gurmukh Kaur Khalsa - a beautiful and sage 75 years old yoga teacher in the US.
+She says that botox paralyzes your pituitary gland and recommends "to get up early, listen to birds meditate and be happy" – maybe that's the way to go?

-Here`s what I believe helps to keep us fit and young:
+Better aging - here's what I believe helps to keep us fit and young:

 I have written another blog on this but let me summarize the key points:

 Try to avoid sitting.
 Take every opportunity to walk.
 See a colleague in their office instead of writing an e-mail.
 Get up when you make a phone call.
 And walk to do errands instead of using your car.